ThatSmittyDude/UnixDEV/README.md

 To compile:

+Download the current release on the right hand side of the main repository page

+Unzip the current release

 Copy code.zip and code.sh to your home folder.
 You can simply open a terminal where the file was downloaded and run:

         cp code.zip code.sh ~/